Abdominal epilepsy

+Most published medical literature dealing with abdominal epilepsy is in the form of individual case reports.
+A 2005 review article found a total of 36 cases described in the medical literature.

 Symptoms and signs

 Abdominal epilepsy is marked by GI symptoms such as abdominal pain followed by uncontrollable vomiting, usually preceded by lethargy.
-Lethargy and confusion is the most common neurological symptoms associated with abdominal epilepsy.
+Lethargy and confusion are the most common neurological symptoms associated with abdominal epilepsy.
 Other symptoms include generalized tonic-clonic seizures followed by sleep, and unresponsiveness.
 Abdominal aura characterized by abdominal sensations precedes the abdominal seizure.
-This is associated with pain, nausea, hunger, gassiness especially in temporal lobe epilepsy.
+This is associated with pain, nausea, hunger, gassiness, especially in temporal lobe epilepsy.

 Cause

 It is unknown as to what causes abdominal epilepsy.
 While a causal relationship between seizure activity and the GI symptoms has not been proven, the GI symptoms cannot be explained by other pathophysiological mechanisms, and are seen to improve upon anticonvulsant treatment.
 Because the condition is so rare, no high-quality studies exist.
 There have been too few reported cases to identify risk factors, genetic factors, or other potential causes.

 Diagnosis

 Criteria for diagnosis of abdominal epilepsy includes frequent periodic abdominal symptoms, an abnormal electroencephalogram (EEG) and significant improvement of gastrointestinal symptoms after taking anti-seizure medication.
 Medical testing for diagnosis can be completed using MRI scans of the brain, CT scans and ultrasounds of the abdomen, endoscopy of the gastrointestinal tract, and blood tests.

-Usually, the procedure for its diagnosis starts by extracting information about the presence of typical symptoms (such as paroxysmal, abdominal pain, and other GI symptoms).
-Symptoms that are persistent throughout or persist for hours are less probable to be indications of abdominal epilepsy.
-Convulsions, impairment in consciousness and other neurological symptoms are ought to be considered along with the gastrointestinal symptoms when diagnosing abdominal epilepsy.
-Though every episode of it may not be accompanied by a neurological symptom.
+Typically, the diagnostic process begins with gathering information regarding the presence of common symptoms like paroxysmal abdominal pain and other gastrointestinal issues.
+Symptoms that persist continuously or for prolonged periods are less likely to indicate abdominal epilepsy.
+It's important to consider convulsions, alterations in consciousness, and other neurological symptoms alongside gastrointestinal symptoms when diagnosing abdominal epilepsy.
+Though, every episode of it may not be accompanied by a neurological symptom.
 This often makes these neurological symptoms unnoticeable for the patient.

 This is followed by the necessary evaluation that comprises neurological and physical examination, laboratory test, abdominal imaging using CT and ultrasound, endoscopy.
 Next if the above are normal but the history still suggests for this syndrome an EEG must be performed.
-EEG findings alone too cannot distinguish between the kinds of epilepsy.
-Moreover, often an EEG report could be normal if an event is not accompanied by neurological symptoms.
-If it is doubtable a neurologist should be consulted.
+EEG findings alone cannot distinguish between the kinds of epilepsy.
+Moreover, an EEG report could be normal if an event is not accompanied by neurological symptoms.
+If it is doubtable, a neurologist should be consulted.